 Erwin Rhode’s work, Psyche: The Cult of Souls and the Belief in Immortality among the Greeks, stands above any other work in its genre.
 He covers the ancient Greek religion in such vivid detail and clarity.

 Although his work is a little over one hundred years old, it has withstood the test of time.
 It is not a widely known book outside of scholastic circles, but it deserves public praise.

 The works examined so far demonstrate there is no vital connection between the ancient Greek prophetesses and speaking in tongues.
 These stories lack any features of glossolalia.
 The actual accounts from Lukan, Plutarch, Virgil, Plato, Strabo, Herodotus, and Michael Psellos show no correlation at all.
 It would take a massive leap to connect these two disparate genres.

 There is a potential parallel between the ancient Greek prophetesses and the Old Testament seers in their role and function in society.
-The prophetic dimension is an interesting set of readings.
+The prophetic dimension is an impressive set of readings.
 Comparative work between ancient Israel’s and Greece’s prophetic office is a worthy topic on its own, but it does not fit into the tongues paradigm.
 The subject is in the prophetic genre.